-Plaintiffs Thomas Canty and Tammy M. Federman bring these derivative actions on behalf of nominal defendant lululemon athletica inc. ("lululemon" or the "company") against thirteen current or former lululemon directors or executives for violations of Section 14(a) of the Securities Exchange Act and Rule 14a-9 thereunder, as well as state law claims for breaches of fiduciary duties, arising out of "serious quality control problems" and "materially false and misleading statements" that were made concerning those problems.
+Plaintiffs Thomas Canty and Tammy M. Federman bring these derivative actions on behalf of nominal defendant lululemon athletica inc. ("lululemon" or the "company") against thirteen current or former lululemon directors or executives for violations of Section 14(a) of the Securities Exchange Act and Rule 14a-9 thereunder, as well as state law claims for breach of fiduciary duty, unjust enrichment, abuse of control, and gross mismanagement, arising out of "serious quality control problems" and "materially false and misleading statements" that were made concerning those problems.
 (See Am.
-Compl. ¶¶ 2, 209-238, ECF No. 20.)
+Compl. ¶¶ 2, 209-238, ECF No.

+20.)
 Plaintiffs' claims center around lululemon's March 2013 recall of one of its "flagship" products-its black luon yoga pants-and the events that followed, including the announcement of the departure of lululemon's chief executive officer ("CEO") and stock sales by its founder and Chairman of the Board of Directors in June 2013.
 (See id. ¶¶ 15-34.)

 Plaintiffs originally filed these actions on August 12 and 23, 2013, respectively.
 On October 3, 2013, these actions were transferred to the undersigned and consolidated for pretrial purposes.
-In an order dated October 24, 2013, and as discussed at the conference that day, the Court ordered plaintiffs to either file an amended complaint or designate one of the two previously filed complaints as the operative complaint.
-(ECF No. 9.)
-On November 8, 2013, plaintiffs designated the complaint in Canty v.
+In an order dated October 24, 2013, and as discussed at the conference that day, the Court ordered plaintiffs to either file a consolidated amended complaint or designate one of the two previously filed complaints as the operative complaint.
+(ECF No. 9.)2 On November 8, 2013, plaintiffs designated the complaint in Canty v.
 Day et al., as the operative complaint.
 (ECF No. 11.)
 Defendants thereafter moved to dismiss the operative complaint on December 11, 2013 pursuant to Federal Rule of Civil Procedure 23.1.
 (ECF Nos.
 12-14.)
-By letter dated December 18, 2013, plaintiffs requested leave to file an amended complaint.
+By letter dated December 18, 2013, plaintiffs requested leave to file a consolidated amended complaint.
 (ECF No. 15.)
-The Court granted plaintiffs' request, indicating that it was its intention to rule on the sufficiency of the pleadings only once.
+The Court granted plaintiffs' request, indicating that it expects to rule on the pleadings only once.
 (ECF No. 18.)

-Plaintiffs thereafter filed an amended complaint on January 17, 2014.
+Plaintiffs thereafter filed a consolidated amended complaint on January 17, 2014.
 Defendants again moved to dismiss pursuant to Rule 23.1 on January 31, 2014, and the motion became fully briefed on February 21, 2014.
-The Court held argument on the motions on April 4, 2014.